bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:36:27

 Oh, so this is actually a homomorphism too.
-It's actually, yeah, so if you want to think of it, if you want to think of it this way, I mean, you're exploiting, these signatures also exploit a homomorphism in RSA.
+It's actually, yeah, so if you want to think of it, if you want to think of it this way, you're exploiting, these signatures also exploit a homomorphism in RSA.
 They're just, it's just a different homomorphism.
 Yeah, so homomorphic encryption is a little bit of, if you want to think of it this way, you could think of it as a generalization of, it's also a generalization of pairings-based cryptography, if you've seen that before.
 There's kind of like, that's a very specific homomorphism for ECC, but yeah.